suhridam/portfolio/README.md

 **Doctoral Researcher @ Nature Conservation Foundation (_2017 - Present_)**
 - PhD scholar specializing in Ecology and Bioacoustics
 - Current research focuses on the synchronised duet singing behaviour of the male and female Sarus Crane from farmland and wetlands of India (in final stage).
-- Proficient in ecological and behavioral data collection
+- Proficient in ecological and behavioural data collection
 - Expertise in handling acoustic data
 - Skilled in statistical and spatial data analysis
 - Experience in project planning and proposal writing